 I.2 Use case “Terminal-to-MG TLS session, MGC-controlled TLS service negotiation”

-This use case is an extension of the first use case (clause I.1) by allowing the MGC to influence the TLS service negotiation at bearer level via usage of the the TLS capability negotiation package (see clause XY).
+This use case is an extension of the first use case (clause I.1) by allowing the MGC to influence the TLS service negotiation at bearer level via usage of the the TLS capability negotiation package (see clause 10).
 The first use case is based on preconditions which are partially subject of network provisioning.
-This use case is motivated by the fact that there are a number of reasons which demand for a MGC involvement, such as to bind the TLS service parameters, to limit the negotiation time, etc.
+This use case is motivated by the fact that there are a number of reasons which demand MGC involvement, such as to bind the TLS service parameters, to limit the negotiation time, etc.

 …

-I.x Use-case “TLS-based transport security for facsimile packet relay service T.38”
+I.4 Use-case “TLS-based transport security for facsimile packet relay service T.38”

 Background:

-[ITU-T T.38] defines three transport modes (T.38 over UDPTL/UDP, RTP/UDP or TPKT/TCP), but does not provide any recommendation which mode should be selected when integrity and confidentiality protection is required.
+[b-ITU-T T.38] defines three transport modes (T.38 over UDPTL/UDP, RTP/UDP or TPKT/TCP), but does not provide any recommendation which mode should be selected when integrity and confidentiality protection is required.

 Use case "T.38-over-UDPTL/DTLS/UDP" relates to the UDPTL transport mode and is characterized by following aspects:

-the MG type would follow either a PSTN-to-IP connection model, such as access or trunking gateways in PSTN emulation solutions, or an IP-to-IP connection model in case of T.38 interworking according [ITU-T V.153];
+the MG type would follow either a PSTN-to-IP connection model, such as access or trunking gateways in PSTN emulation solutions, or an IP-to-IP connection model in case of T.38 interworking according [b-ITU-T V.153];

 such a network configuration relates, - for both connection models -, to the “TLS to non-TLS” interworking case (see clause 6.2.1);